CyberMiles/smart_contracts/StableCoin/README.md

 ## Detailed
 The OpenZeppelin ERC20Detailed contract is IERC20 and simply provides an opportunity to enrich the contract with additional name, symbol and number of decimals for the token.

+All in all, the above 4 contracts (and their inherited contracts and implemented libraries) provide the following functionality to the CMTD contract without any modification whatsoever.
+As mentioned any additional functionality can be created through the use of function overriding and/or additional modifiers.

 ## Functionality

 ![Functionality](images/functionality.png)